 Unfortunately, the biggest flaw affecting the Barska 1-4×20 Hunting Scope is its lack of durability.
 It’s definitely not the sturdiest scope on the market, even though it is technically rated for all-weather performance.
 Keep this in mind, particularly if you want something that will last for years to come.

 With the Barska 1-4×20 Hunting Scope, you might be trading durability for affordability.
+This was evident when the scope showed signs of wear after a few rough handling incidents during my hunting trips, though it still functioned adequately.
 However, if you pick something that’s too affordable and not durable enough, you’ll end up having to purchase a new scope sooner rather than later.
 Take it from someone with experience; this is never a good time, as your cheap optic could fail you in the field.

 Key Features